e45lee/qualifying-fsub-proofs/README.md

     Ondřej Lhoták, and Jonathan Brachthäuser.
 2023.
 Capturing Types.
 ACM Trans.
 Program.
 Lang.
 Syst.
 45, 4, Article 21 (December 2023), 52 pages.](https://doi.org/10.1145/3618003)
 5. System Fq (in [ExtendedBase](ExtendedBase)), modelling a qualifier system over an arbitrary initial qualifier lattice.

+Additionally, we give a mechanized proof of the crux of [Galatos' result](https://link.springer.com/article/10.1007/s11225-023-10063-4) in [LatticeReflTrans.v](LatticeReflTrans.v) formed by extracting the relevant parts of the proof of reflexivity and transitivity of the subqualification relation in System Fq.

 ## Getting Started -- Building Locally